ppy/osu-wiki/wiki/BBCode/en.md

 *Caution: Please beware that not all file-sharing services appreciate the ripping of their audio files, due to the music piracy concerns. osu! is not responsible for any copyright issues that users may encounter in that regard.*

-To embed audio files through this method, users must paste it's source URL (e.g., `https://www.example.com/example.mp3`) between the two `[audio]` tags.
+To embed audio files through this method, users must paste its source URL (e.g. `https://www.example.com/example.mp3`) between the two `[audio]` tags.

 <!-- Example online audio file URL for wiki editors: https://actions.google.com/sounds/v1/alarms/digital_watch_alarm_long.ogg -->